 I get a lot of angry comments from some special snowflakes who are upset about this.
 They are so convinced that BPD is to blame.
 They attack me and call me an idiot.

-So instead of sitting around wondering why your partner is playing hard to get, spend your time on productive things like growth, development, hobbies you enjoy and so on.
+So, instead of sitting around wondering why your partner is playing hard to get, spend your time on productive things like personal growth and development, hobbies you enjoy, traveling, starting a business, and so on.

-Knowing this law of life, if you want any chance of success in getting a BPD ex back, your first task is to accept responsibility for the relationship and drop all blame on your partner.
+If you want any chance of getting your BPD ex back, the first task is to accept responsibility for the relationship and stop blaming your partner.

 Only then can you move on to truly learning about what it takes to date a person with BPD and what’s required to date these interesting (and fun) individuals.